Hosting and developing a Dash Application

 Creating a Dash project

-In the next step, you should specify the name of your project and give it a short description.
+In the next step, you will be required to provide the name of your project and give it a description.
 You can also provide tags and choose the default application.
+You will also need to select the workflow type if you want Collaborative Editing or Exclusive Editing.

-In the final stage of the setup, you can add collaborators and grant them different access levels.
+In the third step of the setup, you can add collaborators such as groups or a single user and grant them different access levels.

-Once you have completed this stage, you will see the structure and details of your project:
+Once you have completed this stage, you will see the project added to your projects.

 You now need to populate your Dash project with files in order to deploy and launch your application.
 You can import files by clicking the 'Import file' button.